-Notice: Pursuant to Executive Orders N-25-20 & N-33-20, issued by Governor Newsom on March 12, 2020, and guidance by the California Department of Public Health dated March 11, 2020, this meeting will be conducted by teleconference.
-The public may attend the meeting and offer public comments by phone, using the call-in number provided below, or in person, at the address above.
+Notice: Pursuant to Executive Orders N-25-20 and N-33-20, issued by Governor Newsom on March 12, 2020, and guidance by the California Department of Public Health dated March 11, 2020, this meeting will be conducted by teleconference.
+The public may attend the meeting and offer public comments by phone, using the call-in number above.
 Members of the Committee will participate by teleconference from other locations.